nixzee/vscode-linux-rp2040-pico-blinky/README.md

 ## Motivation

-A while I was starting a project that required multiple micro-controllers.
+A while back I was starting a project that required multiple micro-controllers.
 I really wanted to use the PICO but I could not get any in stock.
 I had to settle with the STM32F411 (This was litterally the only chip I could get in stock at the time).
 This was my first solo embedded project and lets just say I learned a lot with a lot of pain along the way.
 At the end of the project, I wanted to ensure the next time would be better for me and others on my team.
 I don't want to go any further on this or this will turn into an even longer novel.
-However, the big take away is that Pico is cheap and abundant (now), has a solid community and well documented, powerful and easy to use.
+However, the big take away is that Pico is cheap and abundant (now), has a solid community, well documented, powerful and is easy to use.
 This is my main motivation for this repo.

 Once I was able to finally get the Pico, I discovered a lot of the documentation is heavily catered to Raspbian.
 Nothing wrong with that but not everyone use Raspbian.
 We, for instance, use Ubuntu 20.04 for our RPI deployments.
 I wanted to show to how to setup the Pico for anything but Raspbian.